 In April 2014 Jo-Jo completed a 250-hr Yoga Teacher Training program at Asheville Yoga Center under the guidance of Stephanie Keach, and in December 2018 she completed an Ayurvedic Wellness Counselor program with Mas Vidal of Dancing Shiva Yoga & Ayurveda.
 Furthermore, Jo-Jo’s currently enrolled in Asheville Yoga Center’s advanced studies 300-hr Yoga Teacher program to complete her 500-hour certification as an advanced practitioner in December 2020.

-Jo-Jo teaches hatha-vinyasa & restorative hatha yoga classes with an Ayurvedic approach to create balance in the body, peace in the mind and unity with the soul.
-Her hatha-vinyasa classes are dynamic, vigorous, playful and creative; her restorative hatha yoga classes are grounding, relaxing, centering and peaceful.
-Yet whether she’s teaching hatha-vinyasa or restorative hatha classes, Jo-Jo always guides students back to gentle, steady witnessing of their own body-mind-spirit connection through cultivating subtle inner awareness and developing a sense of curiosity, courage and compassion for their efforts.
+Jo-Jo teaches Integral Bhakti Yoga; a spiritually energizing practices rooted in Divine loving-kindness coupled with Ayurvedic yoga therapy.
+Integral Bhakti Yoga is a method to create balance in the body, peace in the mind, unity with the soul and love for the Divine.
+Jo-Jo's vinyasa classes are dynamic, vigorous, playful and creative; her restorative classes are grounding, relaxing, centering and peaceful.
+Yet whether she's teaching vinyasa or restorative yoga, Jo-Jo always guides students back to steady witnessing of the body-mind-spirit connection by interweaving breath awareness with the teachings of the classical yogic texts.

 A recognized and celebrated wellness practitioner in Nashville, Jo-Jo has taught at the 2017 International Day Of Yoga Festival, the 2018 Yoga Inclusive Festival and the 2018 Music City Yoga Festival.
-In addition, Jo-Jo is a contributing Yoga Teacher Trainer for Kali Yuga Yoga & Yogasoul, has collaborated with Vanderbilt University's Curb Center for the 2018 Creative Boot Camp seminar, co-created group sound bath experiences for Warner Music Group, presented at the 2019 Tennessee Local Foods Summit, and has taken the lead in establishing a diversity & inclusivity committee at local non-profit Small World Yoga, and has been a guest on various health & wellness podcasts.
+In addition, Jo-Jo is a contributing Yoga Teacher Trainer for Kali Yuga Yoga & Yogasoul, has collaborated with Vanderbilt University's Curb Center for the 2018 Creative Boot Camp seminar, co-created group sound bath experiences for Warner Music Group, presented at the 2019 Tennessee Local Foods Summit, has taken the lead in establishing a diversity & inclusivity committee at local non-profit Small World Yoga, has been featured in the Nashville Scene, and has been a guest on various health & wellness podcasts.
 You can find her leading yoga, meditation, sound baths and ayurvedic wellness classes throughout Nashville.